Move over beetroot and make way for the new kid on the block. The currant kid.

 What it does

-Beetroot operates via nitrate (NO) which is a vasilodilator – it makes your arteries/veins bigger (dilation) and/or more flexible – so more blood/oxygen can get through.
+We know that Beetroot operates via nitrate (NO) which is a vasilodilator – it makes your arteries/veins bigger (dilation) and/or more flexible – so more blood/oxygen can get through.
 Beetroot does not affect lactate.
 Beetroot does not affect substrate (fat) oxidation

 Blackcurrant operates via anthocyanin which affects bloodflow via nitrate oxide (sic)synthesis.
 Blackcurrant positively affects lactate tolerance and substrate oxidation.